Team

 PhD Student: Seur Gi Jo (jos2@my.erau.edu)

-Seur Gi Jo is a master’s student in Aerospace Engineering at Embry-Riddle Aeronautical University.
-He is researching on the predictive control for spacecraft rendezvous, and for its experimental validation, he is building spacecraft simulators based on Air-bearings.
-He graduated from the Republic of Korea Air Force Academy and he has been serving in the Republic of Korea Air Force since 2010.
-Now, His rank is Major and he has about 1,200 flying hours as an F-16 fighter pilot.
+Seur Gi Jo is a Ph.D. student in Aerospace Engineering at Embry-Riddle Aeronautical University.
+His research focuses on understanding chaotic behavior in multi-body regimes through the application of knot theory and universal templates, as well as developing dynamics and control strategies for spacecraft rendezvous, proximity operations, and landing in the cislunar region.
+He graduated from the Republic of Korea Air Force Academy and has been serving in the Republic of Korea Air Force since 2010.
+Currently, he holds the rank of Major and has accumulated approximately 1,200 flight hours as an F-16 fighter pilot.

 Research Focus: Study of chaos in multi-body regimes through the application of knot theory and universal templates.
 Additionally, expert in control applications in STAR.